Medications lead to dry mouth

 That medicinal cocktail you found in Gramp's bathroom cabinet is not so uncommon.
 Senior citizens may need a boost, and many take medications to provide it.
 However, they are not without a cost.
 More than 400 prescribed and over-the-counter medications are used to combat ailments, and many have a leading oral health issue as a side effect: dry mouth.
 Medicine used to treat chronic conditions - ranging from heart disease, high blood pressure, depression, Parkinson's disease and hay fever - can trigger dry mouth.

-Xerostomia, also known as dry mouth, occurs when there is a lack of saliva in the mouth.
-Xerostomia can include either reduced or absent saliva production - either way, the saliva glands are not working up to par.
+Xerostomia, the subjective sensation of dry mouth, occurs when there is a lack of saliva in the mouth.
+Chronic dry mouth can include either reduced or absent saliva production - either way, the saliva glands are not working up to par.
 The condition is often induced by prescription or non-prescription medication as a side effect.

 For National Healthy Aging Month in September, Delta Dental of Illinois warned against the potential dangers of medications that cause dry mouth.
 Approximately four out of five senior citizens have at least one chronic condition, according to a report from the Centers for Disease Control and Prevention.
 Most treat that problem with prescribed or over-the-counter medicine.
 The American Dental Association made a push to include warning-label information on certain medications to raise awareness on oral health problems and side effects.